Poirot's Early Cases: "The Lost Mine"

-Poirot informs Hastings that he has no risky investments except for fourteen thousand shares in Burma Mines Ltd, which were given to him for services rendered.
-He relates the story to Hastings.
-The lead-silver mines were originally worked only for the silver by the Chinese in the fifteenth century.
-The lead remained, of value now.
-The mine's location was lost; the only clue to its location is in old papers in the hands of a Chinese family.
+Poirot investigates the murder of Wu Ling, an agent for Burma Mines Ltd. The mine's location was lost; the only clue to its location is in old papers.
 Wu Ling agreed to negotiate a sale of the papers and travelled to England to complete the transaction.
-Mr Pearson was to meet Wu Ling at the train in Southampton but the train was delayed, so Pearson left.
-He thought Wu Ling made his own way to London where he booked into the Hotel Russell Square and telephoned the company to say that he would see them the next day.
-He failed to appear at the meeting and the hotel was contacted.
-They said Wu Ling had gone out earlier with a friend.
-He still failed to appear at the offices throughout the day.
+Mr Pearson was to meet Wu Ling at the train in Southampton but Wu failed to appear.
 The police were contacted and the next evening Wu Ling's body was found floating in the Thames.

-Poirot investigates people who shared the voyage to England with Wu Ling.
-He finds that one of them, a young bank clerk called Charles Lester, was the man who called for Wu Ling at his hotel on the morning of the disappearance.
-Mr Lester told a story of having been asked by Wu Ling to call for him at 10:30 am.
-Instead his servant appeared and asked him to accompany him to meet Wu Ling.
-Their taxi took them to Limehouse where Lester started to get nervous and got out of the taxi before they reached their destination.
-That was the end of his connection with the affair.
+Poirot interviews a young bank clerk called Charles Lester, who called for Wu Ling at his hotel on the morning of the disappearance.
+Mr Lester told a story of having been met by Wu's servant, who took them in a taxi to Limehouse where Lester became nervous and got out of the taxi before they reached their destination.
+Lester's story is revealed as a lie and he is arrested, but the papers about the mine are not found.